 Enoch Holmes Elevator.
-Once located along county Road #40 and the railroad tracks, the structure sat a few feet southeast of the Carver railroad water tower and was built by Enoch Holmes (1828-1891), whose house yet stands at 120 Main Street West in the Carver Historic District.
+Once located between Carver County Road #40 (Old Carver Road) and the Minneapolis.-St Louis Railroad tracks, the structure sat a few feet southwest of Carver's railroad water tower and was built by Enoch Holmes (1828-1891), whose house yet stands at 120 Main Street West in the Carver Historic District.
 Between 1865 and 1867 Enoch Holmes acquired the property to build the elevator through various transactions, then sold off some of the adjacent property to the Minneapolis-St. Louis Railroad.
 In Oct.
 1887 he put a large addition on the elevator.
 In the 1890s the elevator's capacity was rated at 30,000 bushels.
 The main storage area was 3 1⁄2 stories in height and it had a double ramp on the lower level so wagons could drive up to unload grain and then drive down the other side.
-Elevator management may have been by Swedish immigrant Gustavus (Gustave) Ferdinand Sunwall, who lived in Carver before and after being one of the founders of Walnut Grove, Minnesota, which was made famous by Laura Ingalls Wilder.
+Elevator management may have been carried out by Swedish immigrant Gustavus (Gustave) Ferdinand Sunwall, who lived in Carver before and after being one of the founders of Walnut Grove, Minnesota, which was made famous by Laura Ingalls Wilder in Little House on the Prairie.